 I set up Will in a cute spot just outside the front doors of the huge renovated barn that is Wynridge Farm.
-We pulled off a beautiful first look where they exchanged wedding gifts.
-Will, of course, went a little extra with his and created a full length colored story book depicting their journey through life.
-Grace didn’t fall short though, her Instax scrapbook with polaroids and champagne to open on their very first anniversary paired nicely with the theme of making me cry!
+We pulled off a beautiful first look where they exchanged wedding gifts— a full length colored story book depicting their journey through life and an Instax scrapbook with polaroids and champagne to open on their very first anniversary.
+This all paired nicely with the theme of making me cry!
 As we got Grace ready for the ceremony, I was able to snap some pretty out of focus images that I think turned out to by my favorites of the entire day— something about chaos and excitement captured in black and white just says more to me than in frame, perfect photograph.

-Actually, Grace and Will’s perfect day gave me so many opportunities to capture a little bit of the nontraditional “stuff,” that I love.
+Grace and Will’s perfect day gave me so many opportunities to capture a little bit of the nontraditional “stuff,” that I love.
 One of my favorite moments was Grace’s first look with her dad, and not just because of his infectious smile.
 Immediately after seeing his daughter, Grace’s dad turned to her mom.
 He walked over, hugged her first, and to me, the outsider of the group, it really looked like he was seeing her for the first time.
 My definition of love is just that set of photos (below).

 In place of the typical garter toss, Will gently washed his bride’s feet as a symbol of his love and service for her.
 And yes, a blog post on why this is a great idea will be coming very soon.
 We ended the night with a sweet lantern send off, and a very very happy photographer.

 Huge thank you to this incredible vendor team:

 Gown: Edels Bridal